satyasirisha02/satyasirisha02/README.md

 📚 I'm learning from W3Schools and freeCodeCamp
 🎯 My goal is to build fun and useful websites!

-📫 Reach me at: your.email@example.com
+📫 Reach me at: your satyasirishadangeti@gmail.com
 🌸 Fun fact: I enjoy colorful notes and cozy coding vibes!